TOPDyn/TOPDyn/README.md

 - SolverFEM2D: Finite element method in 2D.

 - SolverFEM3D: Finite element method in 3D.
+(Not integrated to Topology Optimization)

 - Optimization algoritm: Based on MMA and GCMMA implemented by [Arjen Deetman](https://github.com/arjendeetman/GCMMA-MMA-Python).